 Consider what your role would be in achieving that goal?
 Who would you be?
 How would you function?
 How would you feel?
 The gap between where you are now and where you want to be is where the work will be done.

 Your ability to succeed at your job is highly dependent on whether your values and passions are in alignment with your job and its requirements.
 After some thought, you might discover what you need to do to motivate your sales team.
 It may be more patience, more enthusiasm, more nurturing and more of a team atmosphere.
 Do you value these things?
 If not, then you may not be able to make the changes that you want.

 Do the important inner work of discovering who you are now, what matters to you, what you are passionate about and what you place value on.
 Are these things showing up for you in your everyday life?
 If not, there is sure to be dissonance.
-My four-part Find Your Purpose series contains actions you can take to have better alignment with your values and your work.

 If being successful in your work is of great value to you then what are you willing to do to make a positive change toward success?
 Are you willing to make the necessary changes in how you are being?
 Are you willing to try something different?
 Are the things you need to do aligned with your values and passions?
 What are you willing to say yes to and even more important, what are you willing to say no to?

 Give Defeat the Back Seat

 Awareness, as mentioned is key if you want change.
 When we are living our lives in a state of true awareness, we are free from reactive, self-defeating behavior.
 The mind is a trickster though.
 You may think you are making conscious decisions, but the unconscious mind is still at the wheel.